|Related EE.com Pages|

 Quito is blessed with one of the world’s best city parks for mountain biking: Parque Metropolitano.
 Parque Metropolitano has hundreds of criss-crossing trails and roads of varying technical abilities, and one could ride there every day for a lifetime and never take exactly the same route twice, so it’s best just to go and explore rather than trying to plan a route.
 For technically advanced riders, there are numerous challenging trails, including downhill tracks and circuits where locals hold cross country races.

-Most parts of Quito are extremely biker unfriendly due to narrow streets, congested streets and aggressive drivers.
+Most parts of Quito are extremely biker unfriendly due to narrow streets, traffic, and aggressive drivers.
 There is a bike path along Amazonas Avenue and some interconnecting paths.
 There has been a movement to make Quito more bicycle friendly, but it still has a long ways to go.

 There are excellent bike shops in Quito, Cumbaya, Guayaquil, Cuenca, Ibarra, Manta, and Ambato, other cities may just have small shops with a very limited supply of parts.
 Tatoo tends to have the best selection of parts.
 Cikla (Specialized dealer) and My Bike (Trek dealer) also have decent inventories.